kfroe/hello-world/README.md

 # hello-world
-My world... it's a better place
+My world... it's a better world to be in.